MillenniumFalcons/2022-RapidReact-Ewok/doc/subsystems/bottom-feeder.md

 We want the surface speed of the belts that are touching the balls.

 ## Units
-- Position: inches
+- Position: meters
-- Velocity: inches/s
+- Velocity: m/s
-- Acceleration: inches/s^2
+- Acceleration: m/s^2

 ## SysId